Hedaox/ninjinentities/README.md

 Here a video showing all current NPCs added by this mod : https://www.youtube.com/watch?v=IVOn6NEMpUA

-The NPCs use the DBC IA meaning that they can fly and use Ki Attack.
+The NPCs use the DBC AI meaning that they can fly and use Ki Attack.
 Also with the last version of DBC some of them have now an aura !
 Also some of the NPCs are "trainers", this mean that they won't kill you if they beat you, instead they will put you into a KO state.

 # Saga files